-We are Volkswagen Financial Services (UK) Ltd trading as MAN Financial Services (company number 02835230) and we are the data controller in respect of the personal information that you provide, or we collect, via this website www.financialservices.man.eu/uk/en (our “website”).
+For data protection purposes, in respect of the personal information that you share with us, or that we collect (for example, via “our website”), the data controller is VWFS.
 This policy explains when and why we collect personal information, how this information is used, the conditions under which it may be disclosed to others, and how it is kept secure.

 Personal data we collect and how we collect it

 Personal information you give to us: This is information about you that you give to us.
 This consists of the following categories of information:

 - Contact details such as email address and telephone numbers

 - Identification documentation (passports, driving licenses, utility bills, bank statements)